Chapter 8.20

 For uses of a right-of-way for less than thirty days, the following process shall be followed in lieu of the process outlined in YMC 8.20.030 through 8.20.052 and YMC 8.20.070:

 A. Purpose.
-Short-term right-of-way permit uses are for those uses of the public right-of-way for less than thirty days, and include, but are not limited to, placement of limited-term container-type storage units, placement of limited-term dumpsters, use and occupation of the right-of-way for construction projects for less than thirty days, or use and occupation of the right-of-way to temporarily store landscaping materials being used in a project.
+Short-term right-of-way permit uses are for those uses of the public right-of-way for less than thirty days, and include, but are not limited to, placement of limited-term container-type storage units, placement of limited-term dumpsters, use and occupation of the right-of-way for construction projects for less than thirty days, or use and occupation of the right-of-way to temporarily store landscaping materials or other equipment being used in a project.

 C. Fee.
 The fee for a short-term right-of-way use permit shall be set forth in the city of Yakima master fee schedule adopted via resolution by the city council.
 Additional fees based on the location and use may be required.